Key takeaways

 Setting up smart home devices

-Creating a smart home with a doorbell camera, thermostat control, sound system and more can get confusing, but apps like the Google Home app help you control all the smart appliances, sensors, etc., in one place rather than have multiple apps.
+Creating a smart home with a doorbell camera, thermostat control, sound system and more can get confusing, but apps like the Google Home app help you control all the smart appliances, sensors, etc., in one place rather than having multiple apps.

 When picking your internet plan, you must include all the home’s square footage and connected devices in your usage.
 For example, if you have a four-person household with 1,800+ sq. ft. and multiple smart home connections, you’ll need a fast fiber or cable plan of 500 Mbps or more.